crhntr/crhntr/README.md

 ## Holla 👋

+- I use "he" series pronouns.
-- I like to pair program, practice test driven development, and regularly refactor.
+- I like to **pair program**, practice test driven development, and regularly refactor.
+- Let me know if you'd like to pair on interview prep or solving fun data structures/algorithms problems over Zoom.
 - Go developer since 1.3 (late 2014).
-- I use "he" series pronouns.
+  - I like playing with Go in the browser using WebAssembly.
+  - My most controversial opinion is I wish the Go generics syntax used parens instead of brackets.
+"Type parameters" are parameters and a syntax representing this idea would have been elegant.
+- Occationally, I volunteer for [Black Girls Code](https://www.blackgirlscode.com/).
+If you want to empower the next generation of technologists, check this organization out.

 ### Work at [VMWare](https://www.vmware.com)   (2020-01 to present)